-As a member agency using FOIA online, agency FOIA professionals are in periodic contact throughout the year with the FOIA online administrators looking for ways to streamline FOIA processing and to make it more efficient.
-Additionally, key members of the FOIA professional staff periodically review incoming requests made throughout the country to ensure matters are being processed properly and to work against incurring any backlogs.
+As a member agency using FOIAonline, agency FOIA professionals are in periodic contact throughout the year with the FOIAonline administrators looking for ways to streamline FOIA processing and to make it more efficient.
+Additionally, key members of the agency's FOIA staff periodically review incoming requests made throughout the country to ensure matters are properly processed and to work against incurring backlogs.

 4. The FOIA Improvement Act of 2016 requires additional notification to requesters about the services provided by the agency's FOIA Public Liaison.
-Please provide an estimate of how often requesters sought assistance from your agency's FOIA Public Liaison during FY 2017.
+Please provide an estimate of the number of times requesters sought assistance from your agency's FOIA Public Liaison during Fiscal Year 2018 (please provide a total number or an estimate of the number).

 Although the agency does provide the additional notification, the agency is unaware of any requesters seeking assistance from the agency's FOIA Public Liaison.